ordbase/generative-orc-721/README.md

 I NEED YOUR HELP ...

 ... let's prepare the Week 02 - D.I.Y.
 Birdies (max.
 721) deploy today (Sun Jun 4th) if possible ... <br>
-... the spritesheet.png is ready to inscribe and has 200+ tiles (20 columns x11 rows = 220 tiles / sprites)  ... it's about 35kb  ... <br>
+... the spritesheet.png is ready to inscribe and has 200+ tiles (20 columns x 11 rows = 220 tiles / sprites)  ... it's about 35kb  ... <br>
 ... see

 ![](diybirdies/spritesheet.png)